s4dhulabs/LFWFBD/Cases/LFCS-01.md

 This negative approach starts from a legitimate premise: If someone tries to guess an authentic user's credentials many times, he will be blocked.

 ### User perspective<a name="subitem3"></a>
-This scenario leads to all sort of situations from a user perspective starting by the fact that makes no sense at all to have your account blocked if you didn't do anything wrong, at least technically, it put the company business under suspicion, because seems like they don't know what they doing.
-They dont have control about users activities.
+This scenario leads to all sorts of situations from a user perspective, starting with the fact that it makes no sense to have your account blocked if you didn't do anything wrong.
+At least technically, it put the company business under suspicion because it seems like they don't know what they are doing.
+They don't have control over users' activities.

 ### Outcome<a name="subitem4"></a>
-In this scenario just the legitimate user has been punished while the attacker just received another insight about how to disrupt that particular business workflow by abusing of the insecure design.
+In this scenario, just the legitimate user has been punished.
+At the same time, the attacker just received another insight into how to disrupt that particular business workflow by abusing the insecure design.

-And other important point about this really ordinary problem can be seem bellow:
+And another important point about this ordinary problem can be seen below:

 ```mermaid
 graph LR